 Now you are required to create your username and password.
 It’s preferred that your username should contain your first name and/or last name.

-Choose a security question and remember it.
+Choose a security phrase and remember it.
 It will help in case you forget your username or password.

-Do not subscribe to anything, you will keep getting emails.
+Do not subscribe to anything, you will keep getting unnecessary emails.

 Parent Information is not required so skip that